mjiricka/my-first-app/README.md

 ## How to run it under modern Linux

 This is probably the most interesting part of this document.
 How to run such program under Linux now?
-I ported it under FreePascal.
+I did some small changes to make it work under FreePascal.
 Compilation can be done like this:

     fpc -MTP ZIVOT.PAS -ozivot

 (There is also Makefile for that.)

-Unfortunately, I used extended part of ASCII to draw console graphics, that is not compatible with modern Unicode terminals.
+Unfortunately, I used non-standard part of ASCII to draw console graphics, that is not compatible with modern Unicode terminals.

 I tried to port it (see branch `fpc_port`), but then I found out that